tonysparks/litavm/README.md

 ==
 LitaVM is a 32 bit CPU Virtual Machine, created because who doesn't like understanding how low level hardware works?
 The name `lita` comes from my grandma who I love dearly.

 The main goals of this project is to create a CPU with a set of instructions to manipulate memory and create an assembly language to program the fancy CPU.
-If I feel adventorous enough, I may create a C like language for it as well.
+If I feel adventurous enough, I may create a C like language for it as well.

 I'm not sure where this project will end up, but I'll continue to churn on it until it becomes a chore.